yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 ### Replace with Component

-Opens a dialog with a list of components in the document.
+Opens a modal with a list of components in the document.
 Choose a component in the list to replace the selected layers.

 ### Reset Instance Size